FIRSTMap/AvatarGetter/README.md

 # FIRSTMap Avatar Getter
 This program downloads FRC avatars from the FRC API ([https://frc-events.firstinspires.org/services/API](https://frc-events.firstinspires.org/services/API)) and stores them in a sprite sheet.
+This is used to update the FRC avatars for FIRSTMap (`data/avatars.png` and `data/avatars.json` in the FIRSTMap repository).
+It merges the old avatar sprite sheet with the new avatars, so it can be run during the time teams are allowed to upload new avatars without deleting the old ones for teams that have not uploaded an FRC avatar for the new season (yet).

 It must be called with the FIRSTMap `data` folder as an argument.
 It uses the `teams.json` as a list of the